 As the guide of these expeditions, my goal is to provide you a safe, enjoyable and rewarding experience.
 My extensive experience guiding in the outdoors reaches from the peaks of the North American Rockies to the desert outback of the Australian bush.
 The Andes mountains and rivers of Central Patagonia in Southern America to the arctic coast in the north.

 I’ve done solo treks through some of the most remote wilderness in North America, photographing and exploring along the way, and have the skills and experience to safely lead even novice hikers.

 Courses and training include Wilderness First Responder, Glacial Travel and Crevasse Rescue, Swiftwater Rescue and Outdoor skills and leadership.

 is paramount.
 I am a fully trained and qualified Wilderness First Responder, certified through the Wilderness Medical Training Center.
-I carry a full First Aid and a Basic Life Support kit and also a satellite phone for emergencies.
-I also carry 2-way radios on the trip so we can keep in touch if hikers choose to do their own thing along the way.
+I carry a full First Aid, a Basic Life Support kit, and a satellite phone for emergencies.
+I also carry a secondary form of satellite-based communications as a backup.